Land-based game fishing

 Land-based game fishing is a form of big-game sport fishing in which anglers attempt to catch oceanic game fish from shore rather than from ocean-going boats.
-The locations for such activities are generally rock platforms, though wharfs, jetties and beaches are also common.
-Some species such as sharks can be targeted in shallow littoral water, however most other species prefer deeper pelagic water, and this limits the areas where these types can be fished from the shore.
+Some areas anglers can game fish from the land include public water-access points such as boat ramps, kayak launches, piers, jetties, and any other public water access.
+Numerous game fish can be targeted and caught from the shore using a variety of Fishing tackle and Fishing techniques.
+Land-based game fishing is similar to Surf fishing, however it is not restricted to just fishing the surf from beaches.
 Tackle used is usually comparable to that used on boats, but some differences are necessary, such as changes in rod length.
 Different tackle is used according to location and species targeted.

-The billfish (swordfish, marlin and sailfish) and the larger tuna (bluefin, yellowfin) are the main target species; smaller game fish are also sought, such as Spanish mackerel, dolphinfish, wahoo, and smaller tuna species such as albacore, skipjack or longtail, etc.
+Species

+Numerous species can be targeted and caught using a variety of methods and tactics.
+These game fish vary depending on location and Body of water being fished.
+Some of the most popular global game fish are: